emwalks/BMG/FurtherDevelopment.md

 - The "View" protocols are only used to link the view models with the appropriate views.
 - There is a view protocol missing for LogRockClimbScreen, as this was the first screen implemented.
 As this does not have a protocol, this is breaking the ports and adapters architecture principle.

-- UI tests were never re-written following introduction of the App Co-ordinator (ran out of time).
+- UI tests were never re-written following introduction of the App Coordinator (ran out of time).
 Testing could use a hosted app.
 Testing of coordinator was investigated, see the following repo:
 	- https://github.com/bbc/TDD_Coordinators_TestingAppDelegate

 - Other (disregarded) investigations here: